-We see a lot of companies who talk about ‘solutions’ in their advertising campaigns.
+Many brands like to talk about ‘solutions’ in their advertising.
 Plumbing solutions to fix your toilet.
 Financial solutions to sort out your mortgage.
 Travel solutions to book your holiday.

-But how many brands do you see talking about how they help consumers make ‘valuable connections’?
+But how many brands do you see talking about how they help customers make ‘valuable connections’?

-And worst of all, those brands that feel compelled to share their ‘vision’ of the world.
+And worst of all, those brands which feel compelled to share their ‘vision’.

-Maybe if that vision is in a not-for-profit organisation supporting a good cause, it can maybe work.
+Maybe if that vision is in a not-for-profit organisation supporting a good cause, it can work.

-Anything else – banking, chocolate bars, mechanical widgets – it’s just not that interesting to consumers, Please, really, just don’t share it.
+Anything else – banking, chocolate bars, mechanical widgets – it’s just dull.
+Please, really, just don’t share it.
 Nobody cares.

-Nobody is going looking for your brand vision other than you, your agency and your competitors.
+No one is looking for your brand vision other than you, your agency and your competitors.

-Our best advice is to pick someone in your life that you trust but who has nothing to do with marketing.
+Our best advice is to pick someone in your life you trust.
+But someone who has nothing to do with marketing.
 Your mum, dad, significant other, whoever you trust to tell it like it is.

 It seems like sales and marketing should be a match made in heaven.

-But, in many businesses the sales and marketing functions can often bicker like teenage siblings.
+But, in many businesses the sales and marketing functions bicker like teenage siblings.

 The best marketers have sales experience

-One of the best things a marketer can do to develop their career is to spend a few years at least working in the sales function.
-If you don’t want to do traditional account management, building your e-Commerce capability instead.
+One of the best things a marketer can do to develop their career is to spend a few years working in sales.
+If you don’t want to do a traditional sales role, try building your e-Commerce capability instead.
 E-Commerce and marketing fit together well, but most marketers aren’t e-Commerce experts.

-If you only ever work in marketing, you can fall into the trap of being a ‘big picture’ marketers who only does ‘strategy’.
+If you only ever work in marketing, you can fall into the trap of being a ‘big picture’ marketer.
+One who ‘only does strategy’.
 You call yourself a strategist and think ‘sales’ is beneath you.
 Don’t be one of those types.

-Sales activity and promotion brings the brand to life and generates revenue.
+Sales activity helps bring the brand to life and persuade customers to buy.
 Without sales, businesses go bust.
-So yes, by all means spend time to develop your marketing plan.
-But make sure selling is part of your planned brand activation.
+So yes, develop your marketing plan.
+But make sure selling is part of your brand activation.

-When you work with sales teams, it gives you great focus on delivering actions and results.
+Sales teams focus on actions and results.
 Their customers and contacts look to them for inspiration and direction.
-They look to marketing to provide great ideas and answers to their questions.
+They look to marketing for great ideas and answers to their questions.

-Understanding the needs and wants of your sales team and customers is an important part of your marketing plan.
-Your ability to bring to life marketing campaigns at the point of purchase can make or break your business.
+Supporting your sales team is a big part of your marketing plan.
+Bringing marketing campaigns to life at the point of purchase has a massive impact.

 Learn how to engage non-marketers

-Marketers don’t work in isolation and need the support of other functions.
+Marketers don’t work in isolation.
+They need the support of other functions.

-But, if you can’t make the people you work with every day love what you do, how do you expect to make customers love what you do?
+But, if you can’t make the people you work with every day love what you do, how do you expect customers to love it?

-If you make physical products for example, you should know how best to work with your operations and supply chain teams.
+For physical products, for example, you have to build strong relationships with your operations and supply chain teams.

-We’ve seen many marketing plans grind to a halt when the factory manager says that vital new machine will take 6 months to install.
-Or, you’re already running at full capacity with that production line or warehouse.
+We’ve seen many marketing plans grind to a halt when the factory manager says vital new machinery will take 6 months to install.
+Or, you’re already at full capacity with a production line or warehouse.

-If you are in a service industry, have you engaged the front-line staff who talk to customers every day?
-Your fancy sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office might sound like a lot of pretentious guff when it actually makes out to your customer-facing teams.
+If you’re in a service industry, have you engaged the front-line staff who talk to customers every day?
+Your fancy-sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office may well sound like pretentious guff to your customer service teams.